-Item No.: 143-2802+R0509 Date of Meeting: May 28-29, 2009 Institution: Montana State University-Northern Program Title: Approval For Community Service Minor Name Change To Community Leadership Minor Change To Community
+Item No.: 143-2802+R0509 Date of Meeting: May 28-29, 2009 Institution: Montana State Universit y-Northern Program Title: Approval For Community Service Minor Name Change To Community Leadership Minor

-Com the n missi ext r ioner's desig egular meet those that may be approved by the Commissioner of Higher Education or the gnee.
-The approval of such proposals will be conveyed to the Board of Regents at ing of the board.
-The institution must file the request with the Office of the ner Education by means of a memo to the Deputy Commissioner.
-A. typically ch and (c) the ion requested (check all that apply): Level I proposals include campus initiatives aracterized by (a) minimal costs; (b) clear adherence to approved campus mission; absence of significant programmatic impact on other institutions within the Montana System and Community Colleges.
-Re-titling existing majors, minors, options and certificates; (e.g. from B.S. in Mechanized Agriculture to B.S. in Agricultural Operations Technology); Eliminating existing majors, minors, options and certificates via a Program 3.
-4. 5.
-6. Termination Checklist; Adding new minors or certificates where there is a major; Adding new minors or certificates where there is an option in a major; Departmental mergers and name changes; Program revisions; and 7.
-Distance delivery of previously authorized degree programs.
-B. chief acade items for in or designed h Level II documentation: With Level II documentation circulated to all campus emic officers in advance, the Commissioner or designee may propose additional clusion in the Level I process.
-For these items to move forward, the Commissioner e must reach consensus with the chief academic officers.
-When consensus is not he Commissioner or designee will move the item to the Level II review process.
-1. 2.
-Options within an existing major or degree; Eliminating organizational units within larger institutions such as departments, divisions and colleges or schools with the exception of the five Colleges of Technology where changes require Board action; Consolidating existing programs and/or degrees.
-C. Temporary Science De documenta public sect regular Boa provision w y Certificate or A.A.S. degree programs: Certificate or Associate of Applied egree Programs may be submitted as Level I proposals, with memo and backup attion, when they are offered in cooperation with and/or at the request of private or partners and the decision point to offer the program is not consistent with the ard of Regents program approval process.
-Level I approval for programs under this will be limited to two years.
-Continuation of a program beyond the two years will normal program approval process as Level II Proposals.
-All other Certificate or Associate Degree programs may be placed on submission at any Board of Regents meeting.
+Com Level I proposals are those that may be approved by the Commissioner of Higher E Commissioner's designee.
+The approval of such proposals will be conveyed to the the next regular meeting of the board.
+The institution must file the request with the Commissioner of Higher Education by means of a memo to the Deputy Commission Board of Regents at Office of the A. Level I action requested (check all that apply): Level I proposals including typically characterized by (a) minimal costs; (b) clear adherence to approand (c) the absence of significant programmatic impact on other institution University System and Community Colleges. oved campus mission; Re-titling existing majors, minors, options and certificates; (Mechanized Agriculture to B.S. in Agricultural Operations T Eliminating existing majors, minors, options and certificates echnology); Termination Checklist; 3.
+Adding new minors or certificates where there is a major; 4.
+Adding new minors or certificates where there is an option 5.
+Departmental mergers and name changes; Program revisions; and • Distance delivery of previously authorized degree programs Level I with Level II documentation: With Level II documentation circumented chief academic officers in advance, the Commissioner or designee may provide items for inclusion in the Level I process.
+For these items to move forward or designee must reach consensus with the chief academic officers.
+When achieved, the Commissioner or designee will move the item to the Level lated to all campus propose additional rd, the Commissioner en consensus is not Options within an existing major or degree; Eliminating organizational units within larger institutions suddivisions and colleges or schools with the exception of the Technology where changes require Board action; Consolidating existing programs and/or degrees.
+C. Temporary Certificate or A.A.S. degree programs: Certificate or Asson Science Degree Programs may be submitted as Level I proposals, with in documentation, when they are offered in cooperation with and/or at the republic sector partners and the decision point to offer the program is not consider the program of Regents program approval process.
+Level I approval for provision will be limited to two years.
+Continuation of a program beyond to require the normal program approval process as Level II Proposals. nemo and backup equest of private or consistent with the programs under this All other Certificate or Associate Degre ee programs may be placed on submission at any Board of Regents meeting.
 They will be placed on action agendas at subsequent meetings.
 All campuses agree to insure that all other